-What about the categorical questions?
-Isn't it still the case that the only way that immediate justification can survive without being undermined is when it's accompanied by justification to disbelieve U?
-Here I want to distinguish between two sorts of cases in which your epistemic position might fail to require disbelief in U but also fail to require belief.
-In one sort of case, you have lots of evidence bearing on the question whether U, and the balanced verdict of that evidence is mixed.
-One paradigm of this is when you know that U's truth depends on a objectively chancy process, and U has a chance of 50% of being true.
-In those cases, we'd all agree that your evidence justifies suspending judgment about U, and we can also agree that this undermines your justification for Q (to some middling degree; more justification to believe U would undermine more).
 The other kind of case is where you don't have any, or much, evidence about U. These are cases that Keynes would describe as "uncertain" rather than in terms of "risk."
-In these cases, perhaps the right thing to say is that your evidence doesn't support any attitude towards U, not even the attitude of suspending judgment.
+In these cases, perhaps the right thing to say is that your evidence doesn't support any attitude toward U, not even the attitude of suspending judgment.
 Or perhaps the right thing to say is that your evidence supports a range of attitudes, that includes suspending judgment but includes more positive and more negative attitudes as well.
 Or perhaps the right thing to say is that your evidence does support suspending judgment, but that this is nonetheless an interesting different species of having justification to suspend judgment.
-However one wants to do that theoretical classification, I think the best thing for a proponent of immediate justification (or more generally, a Credulist) to say is that having this kind of evidential relation to U does not undermine your justification for Q, to any significant degree.
+However one wants to do that theoretical classification, I think the best thing for a proponent of immediate justification (or more generally, a credulist) to say is that having this kind of evidential relation to U may not undermine your justification for Q, to a very significant degree.
 (Of course we want also to be able to say that a situation in which you have justification to disbelieve U is better.)

-This was a complex response, and some parts of it may seem unpalatable to you.
+This was a complex response, and some parts of it are merely promissary.
+Some parts of it may seem unpalatable to you.
 I believe most views are going to have to say something somewhat uncomfortable here.
-The impression that one can sail through these issues cleanly tends to be fueled by the thought that $suspending\ judgment$ will always be a rational fallback, and/or by the thought that for certain notable instances of U, we might have $default\ epistemic\ entitlements$ to disbelieve them.
+The impression that one can sail through these issues cleanly tends to be fueled by the thought that suspending judgment will always be a rational fallback, and/or by the thought that for certain notable instances of U, we might have default epistemic entitlements to disbelieve them.
 But, in response to the first thought, we've already stressed (with the P < NP case) that the issues we're discussing affect the rationality of suspending judgment, too.
 And in response to the second thought, sure maybe for some choices of U we can get justification to disbelieve them without doing anything to earn it.
-But can't that justification to disbelieve those Us be undermined by $other\ Us$?
-I think that eventually, we're going to find some justification and some U that threatens it where you're not in any antecedent position to justifiably rule that U out.
+But can't that justification to disbelieve those Us be undermined by other Us?31 I think that eventually, we're going to find some justification and some U that threatens it where you're not in any antecedent position to justifiably rule that U out.
 The only views that can promise to avoid these prospects seem to be an extreme form of Coherentism, or a traditional foundationalist picture where some of our justification is just not underminable.
-I and most other contemporary epistemologists find these options unattractive.
+I and many other contemporary epistemologists find these options unattractive.